Fatbirder's Top 1000 Birding Websites

 ISLES OF SCILLY BIRDING HOILDAY DAY 3

-Spent the morning on St Mary's birding today, but the weather was terrible with thick sea mist.
-I called in to see Martin Goodey first, who had hatched a Death's head hawk moth from a caterpillar that Spider had found outside Star Castle on the Garrison.
-It had taken six weeks to hatch, and what a magnificent moth!
-This was the first time I had seen this species.
+I spent the morning birding on St Mary’s, though thick sea mist made for challenging conditions.
+My first stop was with Martin Goodey, who had successfully hatched a Death’s-head Hawk-moth from a caterpillar found by Spider outside Star Castle on the Garrison.
+It had taken six weeks to emerge, and seeing this magnificent moth up close was a real treat—the first time I had ever seen the species.

-Moving on from Martin's, I headed up to the north of the Island, which was very quiet, but I did find a Redstart and a Pied flycatcher.
-Walking back towards the airfield, I spotted a Clouded Yellow on the footpath.
+Moving north across the island, birding was quiet, but I did manage to find a Redstart and a Pied Flycatcher.
+On the walk back towards the airfield, a Clouded Yellow butterfly brightened the path.

 Clouded Yellow